MooersLab/MooersLab/README.md

 This decrease may reflect more effort focused on editing text.

 I was surprised that there was not a more significant decrease.
-I may have compensated by starting to use a digital voice recorder (DVR) in mid-January 2024 while away from my computer.
+I may have compensated by using a digital voice recorder (DVR) in mid-January 2024 while away from my computer.
+The DVR is superior to a cell phone for recording speech because it does not need to be held next to your mouth.
+The DVR can record a Zoom meeting when lying on a desktop or a seminar from the back of a room: Use it ethically.
 I transcribe the audio recordings with a locally installed version of OpenAI's whisper.
+I use bash Python and bash scripts to reformat the text with one sentence per line for easier downstream editing.

+I am still using this device in late September 2024.
+It is the best $85 investment I have made in a long time.
+It is worth ten times as much.

 Some of my mutterings are rubbish that I cut from the transcripts.
 I occasionally harvest useful thoughts that are worth retaining.
 I also use the DVR to paraphrase some technical documents that otherwise might be quite tedious to read.
-The DVR has extended my generative writing time by 15-30 minutes each day.
+The DVR has extended my generative writing time by 15-30 minutes daily.
-Dictating with a DVR during the morning commute helps warm up the generative writing engine in the morning.

 Spending more time on rewriting will lead to fewer new words generated if the time spent on writing is constant.
 Rewriting is very time-consuming; it can take as much or more time as generating the text initially.